Single Bullet Theory biography:

 SBT began writing for their newest album Divine Ways of Chaos in 2013, working under a non-pressured, steady pace and recording the album throughout 2014 at DiFabio's studio Hard Attack Audio.
 Divine Ways of Chaos is comprised of 11 songs of pure metal mastery laced with soaring guitar solos, hook-laden choruses, and some ofthe most brutal grooves we have heard since A Vulgar Display of Power.
 Single Bullet Theory have created a complete metal masterpiece with the most epic feel a metal band can achieve in a single recording, while still retaining the piss and vinegar that SBT has been known to deliver.
 From the hypnotic melodies of "Last Train Out" or "The Arena" to the pure sonic brutality of thrasher "Fire From the Sky", the band is poised and ready to dethrone the current kings and enforce a new regime in what is considered "real metal".
 The title track "Divine Ways of Chaos" is filled with some of the best guitar craftsmanship the world has heard since "Hangar 18" while tracks like "Damnation" and "Bleeding for You" lyrically represent a dark side of the human psyche that is rarely touched by today's modern metal acts.

 2016 marked the return of longtime bassist Bill Mez.
-The band continued performing local and regional shows throughout 2016, and is currently establishing a marketing plan for the release of Divine Ways of Chaos, scheduled for July 2017.
+The band continued performing local and regional shows throughout 2016 and 2017, and continues to work towards an official release of Divine Ways Of Chaos.
+The band also continues to write new material for a future 2018 release, tentatively titled "Dark Fields".